onurcatik/seo-guide/docs/mdBook/06_Whatis_On_Page_seo.md

 By integrating these principles into your development and content strategy, you can create web pages that not only rank higher in search engines but also provide exceptional user experiences.
 This balanced approach is essential for long-term success in a competitive digital landscape.

 ---

-This tutorial is designed to provide a methodological framework for on‐page SEO that is both scientifically grounded and practically applicable.
-Advanced practitioners are encouraged to integrate these strategies with broader digital marketing efforts to achieve optimal results.